cloudflare/cloudflare-docs/content/fundamentals/get-started/basic-tasks/manage-domains/move-domain.md

 * Lose access to your email address or Cloudflare account.

-* Registered a Cloudflare account with a typo in your emai.
+* Registered a Cloudflare account with a typo in your email.

 {{<Aside type="note">}}